Natalizumab

 What are the benefits of using natalizumab in pregnancy?

-Are there any alternatives to taking natalizumab?
+Are there any alternatives to using natalizumab in pregnancy?

 Yes.
 Other medicines can be used to treat MS during pregnancy, although for some women these may not work as well as natalizumab.